Belmont School to receive five trees

 Northwoods Casket Co. has built a casket business primarily focused on Wisconsin funeral homes.
-The company is committed to sustainability by crafting caskets from locally sourced, sustainable woods adorned with non-toxic paints, natural oils, and VOC-free natural wax and oil wood finishes.
-Casket interiors are made from biodegradable, organically grown natural cotton, and other environmentally friendly fabrics made from hemp, flax, and wood pulp.
-Styles range from historic to contemporary at prices ranging from $500 to $5000 with most models below $3000--the average price paid for a casket in the U.S. Above all, founders Jonas and Julie Zahn have committed to plant 10 million trees in their lifetime and plant 100 trees for every single casket the company builds.
+The company is committed to sustainability by crafting caskets from locally sourced, sustainable woods adorned with non-toxic finishes, natural oils, and VOC-free natural wax and oil wood finishes.
+Casket interiors are made from biodegradable, natural cotton, and other environmentally friendly fabrics made from hemp, flax, and wood pulp.
+Styles range from historic to contemporary.
+Above all, founders Jonas and Julie Zahn have committed to plant 10 million trees in their lifetime and plant 100 trees for every single casket the company builds.
 “Planting trees is a core element of our business.
 Planting 10 million trees is more than a commitment to the good people of Wisconsin—it is a promise I have made to my two children,” says Jonas Zahn.